Roshan-AWS-Personal/roshan-aws-personal.github.io/_chapters/02-infrastructure-as-code.md

 So I shifted gears and embraced Terraform for everything:

 * **One Source of Truth:** Every resource—Lambda, S3, API Gateway, DynamoDB—lives in `.tf` files.
-No secret console steps hiding in my brain.
 * **Environment Swaps in a Snap:** By parameterizing with workspaces (or different state backends), I can point the same code at a dev account one moment and a prod account the next—just by changing a GitHub Action variable.
-* **Git-Driven Confidence:** All changes go through pull requests.
+* **Git-Driven Confidence:** All changes Github Actions.
 I get a `terraform plan` preview automatically, so I can peer-review infrastructure like I review code.
 * **Secure Secrets Handling:** Access keys, bucket names, and Cognito client IDs live in GitHub Secrets—never hardcoded.
 Onboarding a new collaborator is as simple as granting them repo-level secrets access, not IAM creds.
 * **Repeatability & Disaster Recovery:** Destroying and re-creating an environment is as easy as
 ```bash
 terraform destroy && terraform apply
 ```

-No more accidental cloud sprawl or “how-did-that-thing-get-created?” mysteries.

 ### Sample Terraform Code Snippet